neiltauro/HW_for_AI_Challange_13/README.md

 ---

+## 🔹 What We Observe 🔹

+- The **CPU version executes faster** for small input sizes due to minimal overhead and direct sequential computation.

+- The **GPU kernel underperforms** for this Fibonacci implementation because:

+  - Each Fibonacci number depends directly on its two preceding values, creating a **serial dependency**.

+  - This dependency chain **prevents efficient parallelization**, which limits the advantages of GPU parallelism.

+- GPUs excel at large-scale parallel tasks with **independent computations**, but Fibonacci’s recursive data dependency makes it a poor fit for parallel GPU acceleration.

+- For algorithms with inherent sequential dependencies like Fibonacci, **CPU implementations often outperform GPU ones**, especially for smaller problem sizes.

+- This highlights the importance of **choosing the right computational platform based on the problem structure**.

+--

 ## 📚 Findings:

 - The execution time grows **with the vector size**, reflecting the additional computational and memory workloads.